ROCm/half/doc/ProjectWeb.md

 Download and Installation									{#downloads}
 =========================

-The library in its most recent version can be obtained from here:
+The library in its most recent version can be obtained from here, see [Release Notes](ChangeLog.html) for further information:

 -	coming soon...